codeweft/api-gateway/README.md

  3. Make application modular and parameterized using Ansible - Done
  4. Send a message to a SNS Topic whenever a new item is added - Done
  5. Improve security - IAM Permissions, Environment Variables, Server Side Encryption, Documentation..  - In progress
- 6. Implement API Gateway Authentication - Cognito?
+ 6. Implement API Gateway Authentication - Cognito? - ToDo

 ## Implementation : Using Ansible + CloudFormation + API Gateway + DynamoDB + SNS